 Legal Strategy for Business: MSCI Exclusive Presentation

-Gain an essential understanding of the U.S. legal system in order to guide the strategic direction of your business, mitigate risk, and make better-informed leadership decisions.
+Join us starting May 19, 2021, to gain an essential understanding of the U.S. legal system in order to guide the strategic direction of your business, mitigate risk, and make better-informed leadership decisions.

 An essential understanding of the legal landscape will help you recognize high-risk corporate behavior, while providing certainty and stability, and serving as a mechanism to resolve disputes.
 Whether your organization is based in, or does business with, the United States, you’ll develop the legal literacy required to operate within its complex regulatory landscape.
 A background in law is not required or expected to successfully complete this program.

 R. Mark McCareins, who has worked with the metals industry and has taught business law at Kellogg School of Management for over 30 years, will instruct eight modules over two months.
 Using plain English rather than legalese, each module will build your business expertise as the potential impact of these principles on your organization is discussed.
 Key benefits include: